AlephAlpha/rlifesrc/web/src/help.md

 When a result is found, you can click `Start` again to search for the next result, or click `Reset` to reset the world.

 It may takes a very long time to find a result.
-You can click `Save` to save the current search status in your browser, and click `Load` to load a saved status.
-Automatic saving and loading are not supported yet.
+You can click `Save` to save the current search status in a JSON file, and click `Load` to load a saved status.

 The result is printed in a mix of [Plaintext](https://conwaylife.com/wiki/Plaintext) and [RLE](https://conwaylife.com/wiki/Rle) format.
 Specifically: